KonstantinGeist/hammer/doc/conventions.md

   translation unit for possible inlining.
 * By default, ownership belongs to whoever created an object.
 Never try to dispose of objects you do not own.
   If you take a reference to an object you do not own, pay attention to its lifetime to avoid using disposed objects.
+* Try disposing of objects in destructors to the maximum, combining various potential errors with hmCombineErrors.
+  This way we hopefully reduce memory leaks to the minimum in case of unpredictable errors in object disposal code paths.
+* Mark ownership with simple comments: HM_TEMP_SHOULD_DEALLOC, HM_TEMP_VIEW, HM_MOV (see)

 Ideas:
 * Since it's a request-based runtime (request=>response, with the on-demand runtime instances created/destroyed on each response),